-Iceland, quite literary land of ice and fire, is located next to the arctic circle and is famous for its unreal landscapes.
+Iceland, quite a literary land of ice and fire, is located next to the arctic circle and is famous for its unreal landscapes.
 Massive glaciers are preserved in national parks and there are several very lively volcanoes with lava fields.
-Geysers and hot springs are so common that capital, Reykjavik, is run on geothermal power and is a world known for massive use of renewable energy.
+Geysers and hot springs are so common that the capital, Reykjavik, is run on geothermal power and is world-known for its massive use of renewable energy.

-National parks such as Vatnajökull and Snæfellsjökull, whose names is difficult to spell, let alone pronounce, are homes to many natural wonders and breathtaking scenery.
+National parks such as Vatnajökull and Snæfellsjökull, whose names are difficult to spell, let alone pronounce, are home to many natural wonders and breathtaking scenery.
 Glacier lakes and cascading waterfalls are very common and spectacular, together with northern lights, that is amazing natural phenomena from this part of the world.

-Most of the attractions can be reached by following Golden Circle, round route which can take you to most popular places, while Route 1 (or ‘Ring Road’) goes around entire island.
+Most of the attractions can be reached by following Golden Circle, a round route that can take you to the most popular places, while Route 1 (or ‘Ring Road’) goes around the entire island.

-History of Iceland since first Viking settlers is preserved and showcased in National and Saga museums in the capital, where night life is also very vivid and diverse.
+The history of the country since the first Viking settlers is preserved and showcased in National and Saga museums in the capital, where nightlife is also very vivid and diverse.

 - Official name: Republic of Iceland

 - Population: 328,000

 - Area: 103,000 sq km (39,769 sq miles)

 - Life expectancy: 80 years (men), 84 years (women)